-If you’re up for some walking, one of the best places to stretch your legs are the Malvern Hills, a series of soft green lumps that stretch for about eight miles from Worcestershire and into Gloucestershire – conveniently passing through Herefordshire on the way.
-On a clear day you’ll have uninterrupted views of Wales and the Midlands – a vast patchwork quilt of fields stretched out for 30 miles or more.
+If you’re up for some walking, then one of the best places to stretch your legs are the Malvern Hills, stretching through Worcestershire and into Herefordshire.
+On a clear day you’ll have uninterrupted views of Wales and the Midlands – a vast patchwork quilt of land reaching out for 30 miles or more.

 Take a look at our 14 top attractions in Herefordshire and be transported to some lovely market towns like Ledbury, where old half-timbered houses lean in across cobbled lanes, or Ross on Wye, where an ancient town nestles around panoramic views of the River Wye.

 Old Chapel Gallery in Leominster sources the best in handmade British contemporary fine arts & crafts, made by both emerging and established artists and makers.
 Firmly established as a centre of excellence for casual browsers and serious collectors alike, you will love immersing yourself in this exquisite collection of fine art.

 Lovers of contemporary British arts & crafts can find work by local and nationally established artists and makers, alongside the innovative work of talented newcomers.

 Your expert guide will talk you through everything from traditional mashing, fermenting and distilling processes, to finishing bottles by hand.

 Complete your tour with some drinks with friends and family from their range of award winning products and if a particular flavour takes your fancy then you can purchase from their Boutique Distillery Shop.